aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### getWidthCM() {#getWidthCM--}

+<b>@deprecated.</b> Please use the 'widthCM' property instead.
 Represents the width of the comment, in unit of centimeters.

 ```javascript
 getWidthCM() : number;